Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: Concepts, terminology, and tools from earlier papers

-(D) The diagram $L^\sharp$ of $L$ is a \emph{\tbdia-diagram} if for every edge $\pp=[\Foot\pp, \Peak\pp]$ of the diagram, $\pp$ is either precipitous or it is of a normal slope and, furthermore, $\pp$ is precipitous $\iff$ $\Foot\pp$ is an internal meet-irreducible element of $L$. \end{definition}
+Recall from Cz\'edli \cite[Definition 2.1]{CzGlamps} (as Cz\'edli \cite{CzGdiagrectext} would be too general here) that the diagram $L^\sharp$ of $L$ is a \emph{\tbdia-diagram} if for every edge $\pp=[\Foot\pp, \Peak\pp]$ of the diagram, $\pp$ is either precipitous or it is of a normal slope and, furthermore, $\pp$ is precipitous $\iff$ $\Foot\pp$ is an internal meet-irreducible element of $L$.

-\begin{convention} Together with each slim rectangular lattice occurring in the paper, \fbox{a \tbdia-diagram of the lattice is fixed}.
-Moreover, even if we do not say it all the time, whenever we construct a lattice (like a sublattice or a larger lattice), then \fbox{we always construct its fixed \tbdia-diagram as well}.
-In notation, we rarely distinguish a slim rectangular lattice from its \tbdia-diagram. \end{convention}
+\begin{convention} Together with each slim rectangular lattice occurring in the paper, a \emph{\tbdia-diagram of our lattice is fixed}.
+Moreover, even if we do not say it all the time, whenever we construct a lattice (like a sublattice or a larger lattice), then \emph{we always construct its fixed \tbdia-diagram as well}.
+In notation, we \emph{rarely distinguish} a slim rectangular lattice from its \tbdia-diagram. \end{convention}

 Complying with Convention \ref{conv:tbdD}, all lattice diagrams in this paper are \tbdia-diagrams.
 Let $L$ denote a slim rectangular lattice.
-Note in advance that
+Note in advance that quite often,

 If $a<b\in L$ and $C_1,C_2$ are maximal chains of the interval $[a,b]$ such that $C_1\cap C_2=\set{a,b}$ and all elements $x$ of $C_1$ are on the left of $C_2$ (including the possibility of $x\in C_2$), then the elements $[a,b]$ that are simultaneously on the right of $C_1$ and on the left of $C_2$ form a so-called \emph{lattice region}; see Kelly and Rival \cite{KR75} for a more exact definition.
 The corresponding geometric area, which is bordered by $C_1$ and $C_2$, is a \emph{geometric region}.
 Note that whenever we define a geometric area (like a geometric region) or a line segment, then (unless otherwise explicitly stated) it contains its boundaries, that is, it is \emph{topologically closed}.
 Minimal non-chain regions are \emph{cells}.
 If a cell contains exactly four lattice elements, then it is a \emph{$4$-cell}.
-In fact, 4-cells are cover-preserving boolean sublattices with 4 elements (but, as witnessed by $M_3$, not conversely).
+Note that 4-cells are cover-preserving boolean sublattices with 4 elements but, as $M_3$ exemplifies, not conversely.
 A \emph{$4$-cell lattice} is a planar lattice in which all cells are 4-cells (in a fixed planar diagram).
 Gr\"atzer and Knapp {\cite[Lemmas 4 and 5]{GKn-I} and \cite{GKnapp-III}} proved that for a planar lattice $L$ (which is finite by definition),